hfoley03/PhoneSampler/README.md

 recording list -> would be nice to be able to multi select and then delete or share etc

-record screen -> keep animation but make it more background and transparent. on top of it add a recording timer display, and the word ready (when not recording) / recording ( when recording)
+record screen -> TIMER

 <del>record screen -> when recording, the record button should turn into an X, if user presses X than recording is stopped, file deleted, no pop up to name and not added to database</del>

+Edit screen - Eray - make buttons be right size

 PCM files should be deleted after conversion to wav